Client-Side Web SDK

 When testing, you can ignore any Chrome error messages that mention ERR_TUNNEL_CONNECTION_FAILED

-- this is due to the VPN, but the SDK will still properly fallback to OTP.
+- this is due to the VPN, but the SDK fallbacks to OTP.

-In the desktop flow, a WebSocket opens for two minutes on the desktop browser while waiting for the user to click on the link in the text message.
-Once clicked, the WebSocket closes and the AuthFinishStep function finishes.
+In the desktop flow, a WebSocket opens for two minutes on the desktop browser while waiting for the customer to select on the link in the text message.
+Once clicked, the WebSocket closes and the AuthFinishStep

-If you are using Content-Security-Policy headers, please ensure you allow wss: device.uat.prove-auth.proveapis.com
+If you’re using Content Security Policy headers, ensure you allow wss: device.uat.prove-auth.proveapis.com

 and wss: device.prove-auth.proveapis.com